AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-about-responsive-static-image-library/c-about-responsive-static-image-library.md

    <td colname="col01"> <p>2 </p> </td>
    <td colname="col1"> <p> <a href="https://marketing.adobe.com/resources/help/en_US/s7/is_ir_api/is_api/samples/responsive-static-image-bootstrap.html" format="https" scope="external"> https://marketing.adobe.com/resources/help/en_US/s7/is_ir_api/is_api/samples/responsive-static-image-bootstrap.html </a> </p> <p>
      <!-- http://sasha.s7qa.com/jira-bugs/S7-7729/responsive-static-image-bootstrap.htm--> </p> </td>
    <td colname="col2"> <p>The following Bootstrap example illustrates the same use case in a web page.
 According to Bootstrap CSS, the layout cell to which the responsive image is added can take one of the following widths: 360, 720 and 940 pixels.
 These are the exact values that are passed as breakpoints to the Responsive Image Library.
-As such, Scene7 ensures that the client's network bandwidth is used effectively.
+As such, Dynamic Media ensures that the client's network bandwidth is used effectively.
 And, it also ensures that the image is displayed in the exact size needed-given the current web page layout-without any visual artifacts from scaling the client-side browser. </p> <p>Click the URL to open the web page, resize the browser window to hit different layout breakpoints, and monitor network traffic. </p> <p>More advanced use cases include associating different Image Presets, or Image Serving commands, or both, with different breakpoint values. </p> </td>
   </tr>
   <tr>
    <td colname="col01"> <p>3 </p> </td>